Sarkutz/dotfiles/.dotfiles/backups/README.rst

 - All Devices push data to `home server`_ using Syncthing folders.

-- Home Server is setup like a `workstation`_.
+- Home Server is setup like a `Workstation`_.
 Hence, it is in sync with other Workstations (through Syncthing) and can backup their current state.

 - Home Server backups data synced with it.